Onel Hernández: Norwich City

-Hernández joined Championship club Middlesbrough in August 2021 on loan for the season.
+Hernández joined Championship club Middlesbrough on loan for the 2021–22 season.
 He scored his first goal for the club in a 2–0 win at Nottingham Forest on 15 September.
-His loan spell was terminated on 14 January 2022, allowing him to join another Championship club, Birmingham City, on loan until the end of the season.
+He was dropped to the bench after Chris Wilder replaced Neil Warnock as manager.
+Boro signed four new attackers for Wilder to work with and needed to free up space on the wage bill.
+His loan spell was terminated on 14 January, allowing him to join another Championship club, Birmingham City, on loan until the end of the season.
 Hernández went straight into Birmingham's starting eleven for the following day's visit to Preston North End and played 83 minutes of the 1–1 draw.
 A week later, he ran onto a well placed through ball from Lukas Jutkiewicz and "just had to pass it past the keeper" to open the scoring in a 2–1 win over Barnsley.
 He was a regular for the remainder of the season, used as a wing-back as well as a winger, and scored three goals from 22 appearances.
+Manager Lee Bowyer said he would "love to get him on a permanent", though was sacked after Birmingham finished 18th in the table.

 Hernández returned to Norwich for the 2022–23 season, but was used mainly as a substitute in the first half of the campaign.
-He came off the bench to score a stoppage-time winner against former club Birmingham in late August, but it was only after David Wagner replaced Dean Smith as manager in January 2023 that he became a regular in the starting eleven and repaid Wagner's faith with increased productivity.
+He came off the bench to score a stoppage-time winner against former club Birmingham in late August, but it was only after David Wagner replaced Dean Smith as manager in January that he became a regular in the starting eleven and repaid Wagner's faith with increased productivity.
 His second goal of the season came in a 4–2 victory away to Coventry City in late January, he supplied two assists as Norwich beat Hull City 3–1 in February, and his assist for Gabriel Sara in a win against Millwall that took his team into the play-off positions was his fifth.

-On 28 April 2025, Norwich announced that Hernández would be released at the end of his contract in June 2025.
+He ended the campaign with two goals in 42 appearances.
+He signed a new two-year contract, with the option of a further year, in April.